COVID-19 Safety Protocols

 Exceptions: Although mask wearing continues to be recommended in these situations below, at this time, individuals may choose to remove masks in the following limited circumstances:

-- When individuals are in non-clinical/non-health care settings* and they are working alone in an enclosed space;
+- When individuals are in non-clinical/non-health care settings* and they are working alone in an enclosed space or are otherwise socially distanced (more than 6 ft.) from others;

 - While actively eating/drinking, provided 6 ft. distance maintained.